-Call for programs is now open with a deadline of March 24, 2017.
+Call for programs is now open with an extended deadline of March 31, 2017.
 Announcements of program selection will be made by April 14, 2017.

 The increasing need to address gender identity and expression on college campuses is more critical than ever as the understanding of what it means to be a man is continuing to change.
 The 2017 Conference on College Men is your opportunity to share evidence-based practices from your campus or organization, learn from leading researchers in the field, and engage with other professionals who are committed to understanding men and masculinities.